lawwrites/lawwrites/README.md

 ## About me 🤍

 Graduating from ✨University of Southern California✨ with a Film and TV Production MFA landed me at Paramount Studios where I fell in love with . . . plot twist . . .
-DATA 🤎.
+DATA.
 Now:

 - I’m currently working on my second masters in data analytics at Western Governors University
 - I'm passionate about: